explodinggradients/ragas/docs/getstarted/testset_generation.md

 ```
 :::

-At this stage, we have a set of documents ready, which will be used as the foundation for creating synthetic `Question/Context/Answer/Ground_Truth` samples.
+At this stage, we have a set of documents ready, which will be employed as the basis for creating synthetic `Question/Context/Ground_Truth` samples.

 ## Data Generation